QKing-Official/PTB/README.md

 ```
 ## Usage
 ptb export -t <theme_path>                # Export theme directory to .paytheme file

 ptb import -t <theme_file>                # Import .paytheme file into themes directory

 ptb rename -t <theme_file> -n <new_name> # Rename theme inside .paytheme archive

 ptb list -t <theme_file>                  # List contents of .paytheme archive

 ptb --help                               # Show help

 ptb --version                            # Show version

 Default theme directory is /var/www/paymenter/themes, but you can specify a different target directory when importing.
+It's on the start of the ptb file (if you used the installer its at /usr/local/bin/ptb)

 ## Dependencies
 tar
 gzip
 sed
-npm (used during import for npm run build)
+npm

 Make sure these dependencies are installed on your system.
 Ptb will tell you when they aren't installed.